fogus/spiel/pyramidenspiel/pungo/README.markdown

  * A pyramid resting on an empty square can be move to any orthogonal square, but it is frozen for the rest of that turn
- * A pile of pyramids can move, as long as the movement points can accomodate the total points in the pile
+ * A pile of pyramids can move, as long as the movement points can accommodate the total points in the pile

 Once movement points are spent, no more pyramids can be moved during that player's turn.
 When a player can no longer move she may then make a *controlled roll* of the die before the start of the next player's turn.